Soccer-Ballon d'Or 2020 scrapped due to coronavirus disruption - organisers

-The prestigious Ballon d'Or, voted for by journalists and organised by French magazine France Football, is an annual prize awarded to the best male footballer in the world since 1956.
+The prestigious award, voted for by journalists, is an annual prize given to the best male footballer in the world since 1956.
 The women's Ballon d'Or was first awarded in 2018.

 The 2019-20 season has been ravaged by the pandemic, with all the major European leagues suspending matches from March to June.

+International tournaments, such as the European Championship and Copa America, were also pushed back to 2021 due to the virus.

-"From a sports perspective, two months (January and February), out of the eleven generally required to form an opinion and decide who should lift the trophies, represent far too little to gauge and judge," Pascal Ferre, editor-in-chief of France Football, said in a statement.
+Pascal Ferre, editor-in-chief of France Football, said in a statement: "From a sports perspective, two months (January and February), out of the eleven generally required to form an opinion and decide who should lift the trophies, represent far too little to gauge and judge.

 "...
 Without forgetting that the other games were played – or will be played – in extraordinary conditions (behind closed doors, with five replacements)."

-The final stages of the Champions League, from the quarter-finals onwards, has also been rescheduled as a mini-tournament in Portugal next month.
+The final stages of the Champions League, from the quarter-finals, have also been rescheduled as a mini-tournament featuring single leg matches behind closed doors in Portugal next month.

+Barcelona's Argentina forward Lionel Messi has won the men's award a record six times -- one more than long-time rival Cristiano Ronaldo.

+Ronaldo can still help Juventus win the Serie A and Champions League double this season but the Portuguese forward will be among several leading players who will miss the opportunity to contend for the individual honour.

 ((Hardik.Vyas@thomsonreuters.com;))